 Can I receive the stimulus payment in a foreign bank account?

-Ok, update, thanks to Stephen in the comments below for sharing this page, where you can see it states the IRS cannot direct deposit funds in a foreign bank account.
+No, the IRS cannot deposit the economic impact payment into a foreign bank account.
+Thanks to Stephen in the comments below for sharing this page, where you can see it states the IRS cannot direct deposit funds in a foreign bank account.
 So we now have a definitive negative answer to that question.

 If you’re looking for a US based bank account that can be managed online with no minimums or fees, I love my Capital One 360 account.
 You can learn more about it if you read my review, and you may even be able to get a sign up bonus if you open an account here.